 Access control policies may not be consistently enforced throughout the SOA ecosystem

 Changing organizational access control policies require policy changes throughout the SOA ecosystem (vs. in a central location) and may be therefore difficult to immediately enforce.
-Therefore, there is a danger that access control policies may be out-of-date and inconsistent
+Therefore, there is a danger that access control policies may be out-of-date and inconsistent.

 It is therefore prudent that in using such an approach, that these concerns be addressed.